tripomatic/tripomatic.github.io/on-the-road/can-i-send-a-route-to-sygic-gps-navigation.md

 ---
-title: Can I send a route from Sygic Travel to Sygic GPS Navigation?
+title: Can I send a route from Tripomatic to Sygic GPS Navigation?
 ---

-Yes, visit maps.sygic.com and click the blue arrow icon.
+Yes, visit maps.tripomatic.com and click the blue arrow icon.

 ![](/assets/3-sygic-travel/5-on-the-road/5-can-i-send-a-route-to-sygic-gps-navigation/route.png "null")